dssg/cincinnati/blight_risk_prediction/README.md

 *  Add feature to the list of features to load when creating training and testing in `dataset.feature_loaders()` --> list all columns in feature table!
 *  Add a function to load feature in class `FeatureLoader().def load_<feature_name>_feature()`
-*  Add a string corresponding to the feature in the default YAML configuration file: list all column names!
 *  Start `featurebot` to populate the database with features.